cuddlekube/infrastructure/README.md

 Turn off (set desired to 0) services with `make disable-services`.
 You can reenable them with a regular `make enable-services`.

+If you wish to build the entire project from scratch:
+Start with the `make build-s3-artefacts` target, this will create an S3 bucket.
+Then update the value for **ARTEFACTS_BUCKET** in the Makefile and run the remaining targets until you've deployed the ECR repositories.

+Once you have the ECR repositories, use the application repository to build and deploy the applications to ECR before proceeding with the remaining infrastructure.

 ## Structure

 * cfn-lint: Contains an override file for cfn-lint to ensure Macros don't cause issues